 This unbiased review is based on an audio ARC supplied by the publisher—Macmillan Audio/Macmillan Young Listeners.
 Publication is expected January 21

 I got my first library card at age 4, at the Blackstone Branch of the Chicago Public Library, and have been a regular user of public and university libraries ever since.
-I am a trustee of the Palatine [Illinois] Public Library District in my second term, currently serving as board president.
+I am a trustee of the Palatine [Illinois] Public Library District in my third term, currently serving as board president.

 I read books for all age groups, from all time periods, and from practically all genres, though my all-time favorite genre is mystery.
 I love to talk about books with others, so please join me in conversation about a book we both read or tell me about a book you think I'd like.